truar/developer-blog/content/articles/continuous-deployment-with-cloud-build.md

 # Introduction

-Building a software is a long and difficult process that takes time and skills.
+Building software is a long and difficult process that takes time and skills.
 In order to succeed in our tasks, we as software developers need to craft the software steps by steps.
-There is a lot of good development practices for writing code, in order to get feedback as soon as possible.
+There are a lot of good development practices for writing code, in order to get feedback as soon as possible.
 But if we set the boundaries at the code itself, we will miss a lot.

 A great team understands the importance of giving users access to the software as soon as possible.
 Even if the software is not yet complete, allowing the users to play with the application gives you way better feedback than any other things you could do.
 In other words, the new functionalities need to be deployed as soon as they are done, to collect those precious feedback.

 That is why building a **Continuous Deployment pipeline** as soon as possible will put your product on the best track to become a successful software.
 Once the pipeline set, you don't bother anymore with feature deployments.
-You give at ease access to the user almost instantaneously, and collect its feedbacks on a daily basis.
+You give at ease access to the user almost instantaneously, and collect its feedback on a daily basis.

-In my journey of Cloud Architect, I have decided to try some GCP features to create a CD pipeline.
+In my journey as a Cloud Architect, I have decided to try some GCP features to create a CD pipeline.
 The ones we cover today are:
 * **Cloud Source Repositories**: Mirroring a Github repository, it keeps your code sync on the GCP platform.
 * **Cloud Build**: Create a Continuous Deployment pipeline and trigger builds when a change occurs in your repository.